Right to the city: Popular movements of the 2000s and 2010s

 Several popular movements, such as the shack dwellers' movement Abahlali baseMjondolo in South Africa, the Right to the City Alliance in the United States, Recht auf Stadt, a network of squatters, tenants and artists in Hamburg, and various movements in Asia and Latin America, incorporated the idea of the right to the city into their struggles in the first few decades of the twenty-first century.

-In Brazil the 2001 City Statute wrote the Right to the City into federal law.
+In Brazil 2001 City Statute wrote the Right to the City into federal law.

 In the 2010s, scholars proposed a 'Digital Right to the City', which involves thinking about the city as not just bricks and mortar, but also digital code and information.